What Constant Guilt Means For Your Mental Health (And What To Do About It)

 This technique is known as self-compassion, and research has found that it can be an effective way to relieve guilt.
 One way to get started is by having a dialogue with yourself, imagining how you’d respond to a close friend expressing the kind of guilt you’re feeling.
 You might think about whether you would criticize them or point out that they’re being too hard on themselves.

-The strategies above can have powerful effects for relieving guilt.
+The strategies above can have powerful effects on relieving guilt.
 Still, you may find that it’s easier to release your maladaptive guilt with therapy.
 A licensed counselor may be able to help you reframe negative, inaccurate thoughts and rebuild your self-esteem.

 If you feel hesitant to discuss your feelings of guilt with a stranger, you might consider online therapy.
 Working with a therapist through remote communication methods, such as voice or video chat, may feel less intimidating than attending therapy in person.
 With remote therapy, you can discuss your challenging emotions in the comfort of your home rather than traveling to a therapist’s office.
 You can also contact your therapist at any time in between sessions via in-app messaging, and they’ll respond as soon as they can.